SimonStJG/flake8-jira-todo-checker/README.md

 # TODO

-Test and add instructions for JIRA cloud.
+Add instructions for authenticating with JIRA cloud.